lstrzebinczyk/the_empire_blog/posts/3-handling-events.md

 <video width="100%" src="/the_empire_blog/docs/assets/posts/3/drag_and_drop.mp4" controls autoplay></video>

-This leaves us with zooming:
+This leaves us with...

+## Zooming

+This one is fairly easy:

 ```crystal
 # src/the_empire.cr, class TheEmpire